shinneider/django_email_center/README.md

         returns:
         True - Sended successful
-        False - Error (view in EmailLogError DataBase) None - Email exceeded maximum number of attempts (not try again), for this view "Manual send email, that exceeded the maximum number of attempts"
+        False - Error (view in EmailLogError DataBase) None - Email exceeded maximum number of attempts (not try again), for this see "Manual send email, that exceeded the maximum number of attempts"

 3. Manual send email, that exceeded the maximum number of attempts